aeternity/protocol/specification/node/api/examples/channels/README.md

-# æternity node channel WebSocket API examples
+# Aeternity node channel WebSocket API examples

 This directory provides a set of examples of state channel's communication via the WebSocket API.
-The examples are generated from æternity node's integration tests and represent real interaction with the node.
+The examples are generated from aeternity node's integration tests and represent real interaction with the node.

 ### Different APIs